blankoworld/makefly/doc/DEV.README.md

   * BLOG\_CHARSET: used for RSS feed and all HTML files.
 Should be **UTF-8** for an example, or **ISO-8859-1**.
   * BASE\_URL: to complete all URL.
 For an example : **http://my.weblog.com/**
   * RSS\_FEED\_NAME: The name that appears as title in your RSS feed.
   * MAX\_POST: to limit the number of post on mainpage.
-If 0, do not add any limit.
   * DATE\_FORMAT: to transform timestamp of posts in another format that you choose.
   * SHORT\_DATE\_FORMAT: same as DATE\_FORMAT
   * INDEX\_FILENAME: if you want to name page as **main** instead of **index**
   * PAGE\_EXT: if you want another extension.
 For an example **xhtml** instead of **html**.
+  * MAX_RSS: to limit the number of post on RSS feed.

 ### Tip: redefine some others VARS